11ta/11ta-template/src/posts/2020-07-06-featured-images.md

 tags:
   - featured-image
   - hero
+  - shortcodes
+  - another
+  - some
+  - more
+  - again
 ---

 Just like in Wordpress, it's easy to add a **Featured Image** to display at the top of the page.